tsackton/taelgarverse/docs/people/pcs/dunmar-fellowship/guests/thror.md

 </div>

-A sailor and a pirate and a storm sorceror, feeling remose and praying to the [Bahrazel](<../../../../gods-and-religions/gods/embodied-gods/bahrazel/bahrazel.md>) to give him another chance, and nearly instantly pulled away to aid [Riswynn](<../riswynn.md>).
+A sailor, pirate, and storm sorcerer, Thror felt remorse and prayed to the [Bahrazel](<../../../../gods-and-religions/gods/embodied-gods/bahrazel/bahrazel.md>) to give him another chance, and was nearly instantly pulled away to aid [Riswynn](<../riswynn.md>).